Investigating Scots pine resilience

 Context

 The study will use a controlled experiment to examine the trees’ responses to drought and waterlogging in a glasshouse setting, followed by testing their reaction to disease in natural field conditions.
-By considering both the trees’ genetic makeup and where they come from, the research aims to understand how different Scots pine populations handle stress.
+By considering both the trees’ genetic makeup and provenance, the research aims to understand how different Scots pine populations handle stress.

 Research aims and objectives